 How much does an EV charger installation cost?

 Installing a home EV charger is one of the first big decisions you'll make after buying an electric vehicle, and it can save you 50% on charging costs compared to public chargers.
-The typical cost to install an EV charger ranges from $800 to $3,000, depending on your home’s electrical set up, based on data from Qmerit—the nation's largest EV charger installation network.
+The typical cost to install an EV charger ranges from $800 to $3,000, depending on your home’s electrical setup, based on data from Qmerit—the nation's largest EV charger installation network.
+It’s an investment that pays for itself off when you consider that home charging reduces the lifetime cost of EV ownership by about $10,000 on average, and as much as $26,000, according to a study in the Journal of Industrial Ecology.

-Homeowners with straightforward electrical panel access, minimal wiring runs, and no major upgrades tend to spend less, while homes that need to install chargers far from their home’s electrical panel tend to spend more.
+Homeowners with straightforward electrical panel access, minimal wiring runs, and no major upgrades tend to spend less on installation, while homes that need to install chargers far from their home’s electrical panel tend to spend more.
 These figures also don’t include the equipment, which can add another $100 to $800, depending on what type of EV charger you install.

 Key takeaways

-The average EV charger installation costs $2,442 before equipment.
+The average cost of installing an EV charger is between $800 and $3,000 before equipment.

 The charger’s distance from your home’s electrical panel is generally the biggest cost factor—the closer the charger to the panel, the lower the installation cost.

-Electrical panel upgrades will increase the cost of your project, but aren't always necessary.
+Electrical panel upgrades will increase your project's cost, but they aren't always necessary.

 When you get a quote for EV charger installation, you're paying for more than just someone mounting a box on your wall.
 Here's what typically comes with a standard installation: